mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 })
 ```

 Make sure to also call it in the *dispose* method of your application/project plugin.
-Failing to dispose the allocated resources can
+Failing to dispose of the allocated resources can
 lead to class reloading issues and memory leaks.

 ## Painting